 Office Space Planning for a Hybrid Workplace

-Two years into the Covid-19 pandemic, it became clear – hybrid working isn’t temporary.
+Three years into the Covid-19 pandemic, it has become clear – hybrid working isn’t temporary.
 A work-life in which employees split their time between the office and working remotely is now the working model of choice for over 40% of employers in the United States.

 Rethinking your hybrid workplace behavior?
 In this article, we’ll examine the pros and cons of this new working model and the design strategies for getting it right.
 Then, we will look at different layout models for hybrid workplaces to help you optimize your hybrid office.

 - Office Space Planning 101

 - How To Optimize Your Office Space Planning?